cleanet/backupSystem/README.md

 Here there are two objects.
 The first object, copy the path `/nextcloud` to `/etc/backupSystem/backups/`.
 In `/etc/backupSystem/backups/` would generate this path `/etc/backupSystem/backups/nextcloud`

 In the second object, copy the path `/home/nextcloud` to `/etc/backupSystem/backups/`.
 In `/etc/backupSystem/backups/` would generate the path `/etc/backupSystem/backups/nextcloud`, but as this object has the key `destination`, this would generate `/etc/backupSystem/backups/nextcloud_data`.
 For not overwrite the path `/etc/backupSystem/backups/nextcloud` already existing.
 So we can store the two data.

+So in the main script in the function `copyFiles()` after of  'for loop', I added the command `mysqldump --all-databases >> $backupSource/databases.sql` for do a backup of databases

 ## License
 This project is licensed by the GPLv3 (GNU Public License version 3)